For children who are 3 – 5 years old by August 31.

 We sponsor seven cooperative preschools, in six cities on Seattle’s Eastside.
 Our preschools are very hands-on, play-based, and experiential because that’s how children learn best.
 Parents work in the classroom periodically and attend monthly parent education sessions.
 At all Bellevue College programs, parents and children learn together!

-Watch this video to see what our in-person co-op preschools are all about!
+Watch this video to see what our co-op preschools are all about!

 What your child will experience at a coop preschool:

 Preschool activities are full of learning and exploration.
 Children are guided by a trained, experienced teacher, with parents assisting.
-The programs are play-based because brain development research shows children learn skills and retain information best through hands-on exploration in environments where they feel safe and free to explore.
+The programs are play-based because brain development research shows children most effectively learn skills and retain information through hands-on exploration in environments where they feel safe and free to explore.

-In-Person (when health guidelines allow for a return to the classroom): Typically children sign up for anywhere from 2 to 4 days a week, with 2 – 3.5 hours of class time, depending on their age, and on the programs at that preschool.
-In the classroom, there are several stations set up, and children are encouraged to move around and explore at their own pace.
-Your child will create art, practice drawing and writing, build with blocks, engage in pretend play, explore new materials, gain academic skills, play on the playground or join indoor large motor activities, and go on field trips.
+In-Person (when health guidelines allow for a return to the classroom): Typically children sign up for 2 to 4 days a week, with 2 – 3.5 hours of class time, depending on their age, and on the programs at that preschool.
+In the classroom, there are several engaging and developmentally appropriate learning activities set up, and children are encouraged to move around and explore at their own pace.
+Your child can create art, practice drawing and writing, build with blocks, engage in pretend play, explore new materials, gain academic skills, play on the playground or join indoor large motor activities, and attend field trips.

 Also, teachers will provide ideas for optional activities parents can offer at home that cover the range of child development/learning needs.
 Ideas may be communicated by email, or during online circle time, or via an app like Seesaw.
 Some activities will be intended for children to do independently with minimal parent support, but some will be parent-child projects so you have the opportunity to learn together.
-Some co-ops may offer packets of materials for monthly pick-up.
+Some co-ops may offer packets of materials for monthly pick-up, as well as guidance and helpful suggestions.

 Our cooperative preschools are all independent organizations, so please check their websites for more specific details.